 HealthyPi An open-source, multi-parameter, full-fledged human body vital sign monitoring HAT for Raspberry Pi as well as standalone use.
 It aims for developers with a passion to create low-cost vital sign monitors.

 HealthPi got $25,128 fund at crowdsupply.com on its first campaign back in 2017.

 This project uses ProtoCentral HealthyPi's sensors with Raspberry Pi to create a low-cost effective patient monitoring system.
 With the Raspberry Pi compatible monitor it monitors ECG, Heart Rate, SPO2, Respiration, Temperature, and Blood Pressure.
 The project's engineers released a detailed instruction of the project setup.

 Smart Health Kit is aiming to create a highly effective notification and alerting system using Raspberry Pi.
 It provides real-time monitoring and instant notification system to ensure an effective timely response.

 11- PatientCare-wearable: Patient monitor

 PatientCare is a prototype for real-time patient monitoring implementation using Raspberry Pi and a set of medical sensors to send real-time monitoring data to Samsung IoT cloud platform.

 12 -Nurse Presence Detection

-Nurse Presence Detection uses Raspberry Pi with Walabat commercial device and Android device ( Phone or tablet ) to send a notification if there is someone enters the patient's room as well as detect if that person is the assigned nurse or not.
-Well, it can come handy for security for certain rooms but it's not that practical on large scale because of Walabot device pricing.
+Nurse Presence Detection uses Raspberry Pi with Walabat commercial device and Android device (Phone or tablet) to send a notification if there is someone enters the patient's room.
+It also detects if that person is the assigned nurse or not.
+Well, it can come handy for security for certain rooms, but it's not that practical on large scale because of Walabot devise pricing.

 13- Raspberry Pi Electrocardiogram